arseniyus/CodeTest/README.md

 - Show off technical skills, but don't fall down rabbit holes.
 Stay task focused.

 ## TODO List
 You will have 30 mins to implement as many of these as you can.
 You're not expected to finish them all.
 1. Add an endpoint to create a movie in the same format.
-1. Create an endpoint to delete a movie.
+2. Create an endpoint to delete a movie.
-1. Create an endpoint to filter movies by year and then test with the year 1999 (you should get two movies).
+3. Create an endpoint to filter movies by year and then test with the year 1999 (you should get two movies).
-1. Create an endpoint to filter movies by rating.
+4. Create an endpoint to filter movies by rating.
 (Movies with a rating of 5 or more for example).
-1. Create an endpoint to update a movie.
+5. Create an endpoint to update a movie.
-1. Create an endpoint to get a single movie (by any means you choose).
+6. Create an endpoint to get a single movie (by any means you choose).✅

+// CRUD Operations
+is Create